PhilipFaure/metadataTools/README.md

 # metadataTools
-R package wrapping ExifTool (https://www.sno.phy.queensu.ca/~phil/exiftool/)
+R package wrapping ExifTool (https://www.sno.phy.queensu.ca/~phil/exiftool/).

+Note: exiftool.exe application has to be downloaded and saved in "C:/Windows/." directory on your computer for this R package to work.

 Camera trap tools for extracting metadata, renaming images, and extracting images of classified (tagged) images.